 I am a research and disability equality consultant.
 My co-written book At The Gates: Disability, Justice and the Churches (DLT, 2022), with Emily Richardson, is based on a decade of research into disabled people’s experiences of churches.
-More on the book here.
+The book has been longlisted for the Michael Ramsey Prize.

-As a social research consultant, I research disability and other social issues, with clients ranging from churches to the not-for-profit sector.
+As a social research consultant, I research disability and other social issues, working with clients including churches and the not-for-profit sector.

 My disability consultancy offers access advice and disability equality training to equip organisations and churches to become places of justice for disabled people.
 I write about disability, churches and society, and I’m available as a speaker for conferences and events.